ai-kids-coding-club/workshop/README.md

 ## 🕐 0:40 - 1:00 | Game Showcase & Wrap-Up

+- 🐙 Open a github issue in this repo with the title of workshop and create a bit.ly link for student to go to and share their game URL
 - 🎤 Each student **comes up and demos their game.**
 - 👏 **Class claps and cheers** for each demo!
 - 📸 **Take a group photo** with their games displayed.